Career and Technical Education in Chicago Public Schools

 This study is a joint effort of the University of Chicago and Chapin Hall funded by the Hymen Milgrom Supporting Organization (HMSO) through a Successful Pathways from School to Work research initiative grant.
 The project is led by a strong team of experts in educational outcomes and workforce development research including Dr. Dan Black of the University of Chicago Harris School of Public Policy, Dr. Robert Goerge of Chapin Hall, and Dr. Beth Weigensberg of Mathematica Policy Research.

-A final report on this work will be submitted to HMSO in fall 2018.
 For more information about this work, contact Shannon Guiltinan.